zulip/zulip/help/manage-user-channel-subscriptions.md

 {!right-sidebar-view-profile.md!}

-1. Select the **Streams** tab.
+1. Select the **Channels** tab.

-1. Under **Subscribe user to streams**, select a stream from the dropdown list.
-You can start typing to filter streams.
+1. Under **Subscribe user to channels**, select a channel from the dropdown list.
+You can start typing to filter channels.

 1. Click the **Subscribe** button.